danieltannn/ITP_24/WebServer/README.md

 - Interval values will be shortened automatically when triggered, provided that administrator(s) does not override the interval values.
 (E.g. Detected suspicious softwares running on User's PC)
 - The decoded and decrypted JSON data will then be stored on SQL Server for analysis or viewing purposes

----

 ```
 Fernet.php
 ```
-- Fernet: A symmetric encryption that encrypts data with a generated key.
+- Fernet: A symmetric encryption that encrypts data with a generated key
 - Reference: https://github.com/kelvinmo/fernet-php
-- The JSON data will be encrypted with Fernet before it is being sent over to the Web Server, alongside with the key for the Web Server to decrypt and process the data.
+- The JSON data will be encrypted with Fernet before it is being sent over to the Web Server, alongside with the key for the Web Server to decrypt and process the data

----

 ```
 interval.php